 Reports provide data and organize information to help you run your business better.
-These reports include data related to topics such as Overall Income by Month, Text & Voice Reminders Sent, Unpaid Insurance Appointments, and Income Received by Clinician.
+These reports include data related to topics such as Overall Income by Month, Text & Voice Reminders Sent, Unpaid Insurance Appointments, and Income Received.
 Click Reports on your Calendar homepage to view your practice analytics.

 Here you'll find: